Actindo-AG/Documentation/Channels/UserInterface/02c_SemiAutomaticMapping.md

 - ![Toggle](../../Assets/Icons/Toggle.png "[Toggle]") *List changes that cannot be confirmed by you*
-    Enable this toggle to list all offers including those that cannot be confirmed by you.
-Disable the toggle to list only offers that can be confirmed by you.
+    Enable this toggle to list all offers including those that cannot be confirmed by the current user.
+Disable the toggle to list only offers that can be confirmed by the current user.
 By default, this toggle is disabled.

 - ![Columns](../../Assets/Icons/Columns.png "[Columns]") Columns (x)
     Click this button to display the columns bar and customize the displayed columns and the order of columns in the list.
 The *x* indicates the number of columns that are currently displayed in the list.